top of page

 Manomaya kosh

-It consists of mind and sense organs- Jnanendriyas.
-This is the body of thoughts, emotions and feelings.
-Pleasure and pain are attributes of this body.
+It comprises mind and sense organs- Jnanendriyas.
+This is the body of thoughts, emotions, and feelings.
+Pleasure and pain are characteristics of this body.
 Patterns of thoughts, attitudes and beliefs are all aspects of our personality and are embedded in the Manomaya kosha- Dr M S Thirunavukkarsu - Compilation on Yoga and Naturopathy p.
 31. It is subtler than prana maya.
 This is the master that controls both Annamaya and pranamaya kosha.
-Someone has explained working of this kosha beautifully like this- It is also responsible for sensory and motor nerves and also our day to day awareness when we are functioning on "automatic " route.
-You get a clear sense of it when you observe a person in coma.
-The first and second sheath are still operating- he is breathing, his heart and lungs are still operating, he is being given food, but he has no awareness”.
+Someone has explained working of this kosha beautifully like this-It is also responsible for sensory and motor nerves and also our day-to-day awareness when we are functioning on "automatic" route.
+You get a clear sense of it when you observe a person in a coma.
+The first and second sheaths are still operating-he is breathing, his heart and lungs are still operating, he is being given food, but he has no awareness”.
 If he has no awareness, then what type of life it is?
-This sheath operates from our first breath till the last breath.
-If we keep feeding our body with violent TV shows and video games, and keep it engaged in social media, it begins to take aggressive form and becomes less sensitive.
+This sheath operates from our first breath until the last breath.
+If we keep feeding our body with violent TV shows and video games, and keep it engaged in social media, it takes aggressive form and becomes less sensitive.
 And similarly, if we stuff it with too much work and too less play, it experiences mental indigestion.

 It is the kosha that keeps us in bondage.
-A daily sense of pratyahar leading to meditation provides excellent tune up.
-With tratak kriya and meditation we can strengthen this sheath.
+A daily sense of pratyahar leading to meditation provides an excellent tune up.
+With tratak kriya and meditation, we can strengthen this sheath.

 Vijnamaya kosh

-It is the sheath of our intellect and ego ( Ahamkara).
-Intellect also includes will power and reflective and introspective aspects of our consciousness.
+It is the sheath of our intellect (buddhi) and ego (Ahamkara).
+Intellect also includes will power.
+It is reflective and introspective aspect of our consciousness.
 The quality of buddhi is discrimination and determination.
-Thus it guides the mind to come to a definite conclusion- by analysing the facts- what is right, what is wrong; what should be done and what should not be done.
-Vijan is a real instrument of action- Bhagwad Gita suggests.
-This being the closest to our soul, receives highest light of the soul compared to mind and body and thus has higher wisdom to guide us through our life.
-All new ways of thinking, intuition, creativity, invention and discovery are products of this kosha.
+Thus, it guides the mind to come to a definite conclusion-by analyzing the facts-what is right, what is wrong; what should be done and what should not be done.
+Vijan is a real instrument of action- the Bhagavad Gita suggests.
+This being the closest to our soul receives the highest light of the soul compared to mind and body and thus has higher wisdom to guide us through our life.
+All new ways of thinking, intuition, creativity, invention, and discovery are products of this kosha.
 We should always operate through vijnanmaya kosha.

-One who doesn't seem to be in control of his life, who always blames others or circumstances for failure ; one whose ethical foundation is not strong ; one who is not able to stick to his decision ( lack of perseverance and patience) are the type of persons whose vijnanmaya kosha is weak.
+One who doesn't seem in control of his life, who always blames others or circumstances for failure ; one whose ethical foundation is not strong ; one who cannot stick to his decision (lack of perseverance and patience) are the type of persons whose vijnanmaya kosha is weak.

 Yamas and Niyamas are designed for such persons.
-Reading good scriptures, books that uplift the spirit, company of noble persons, satvik diet strengthen this kosha.
+Reading good scriptures, books that uplift the spirit, company of noble persons, satvik diet strengthens this kosha.
 Jnana yoga also works on this kosha.

 Pranayama, Manomaya and vijnanmaya are part of our subtle body शूक्ष्म शरीर .